This post contains affiliate links.

-- Hearts of Palm: The white color and mild flavor are reminiscent of fish!
-The texture, when roughly chopped up, is also similar to flaked fish.
-Find them canned in most grocery stores!
+- Hearts of Palm: Their color and mild flavor resemble white fish typically used in fried fish.
+When roughly chopped, they also have a texture similar to flaked fish.
+You can find them canned in most grocery stores!

-- Nori: Yup, seaweed comes from the sea so it gives us a hint of the ocean!
+- Nori: Yup, seaweed comes from the sea, so it gives us a hint of the ocean!
+Look for nori sheets in the international aisle of the grocery store.

-- Capers: These little salty gems are often associated with fish, tricking your brain into thinking it’s fish.
+- Capers: These little salty gems are often associated with fish, tricking your brain into thinking this vegetarian recipe is actually fish.

 - Old Bay: What else would we season a “seafood” dish with?

-- Batter: The batter we’ll dip our vegan fish into is a classic beer batter, which is just flour, Old Bay seasoning, salt, pepper, garlic powder, and ale-style beer!
+- Batter: We’ll dip our vegan fish into a classic beer batter consisting of flour, Old Bay seasoning, salt, pepper, garlic powder, and ale-style beer!

 Press a scoop of the filling between your palms to make a flattish log.
-I got 12 from my mixture.
-Then you’ll want to freeze them for no more than 15 minutes before frying.
-If you are longer than that preparing the batter and oil, move them to the fridge.
+Once they’re all shaped, freeze them for no more than 15 minutes before frying.

-Whisk up the beer batter in a bowl until smooth and combined.
+Whisk up the beer batter ingredients in a bowl until smooth and combined.

 Heat oil in a large pot.
 You need just enough to cover the fish, so you don’t need it too deep.

-Use a fork to carefully dunk each piece of “fish” into the batter, letting excess run off.
-Fry for about 5 minutes, or until perfectly golden and heated through.
-Transfer to a rack to drain while you fry the remaining pieces.
+Use a fork to carefully dunk each piece of “fish” into the batter.
+Fry for about 5 minutes until perfectly golden and heated through.
 Serve immediately!

 Recipe tips

 Serve it up Hot: These are best served fresh and hot!
-Vegan fried fish doesn’t taste great when leftover, though if you do have some, you can reheat in the air fryer.
+Leftover vegan fried fish doesn’t taste great, but if you have some, you can reheat them in the air fryer.

 Manual Labor: No food processor?
-You can chop the hearts of palm with a knife and mash everything together with a fork.
-It might not be exactly the same texture but it will work!
+No problem!
+Chop the hearts of palm with a knife and mash everything together with a fork.
+You won’t get the exact same texture, but it does the trick in a pinch!

 Dip of Choice: Tartar sauce is the classic pairing, but you can also reach for malt vinegar or ketchup.